 4. The doctor uses a syringe to withdraw a small amount (normally, no more than an ounce) of amniotic fluid and then removes the needle.
 She’ll place a bandage on the needle site.

-Now you’re done!
-The entire procedure takes between 30 seconds and 2 minutes.
+While preparations may extend the process, the actual procedure takes between 30 seconds and two minutes.
 Afterward, your doctor will pack the fluid into a special container and send it off for testing.
 Results usually arrive in two weeks, at which point you can discuss them with your doctor or a genetic counselor.

 What happens after amniocentesis?

 If you can, it’s best to go home and relax for the rest of the day following an amniocentesis.
 “Similar to how your arm may be sore after a flu vaccine, your belly may be slightly bruised or sore, and a little bit of spotting and cramping is normal,” Rink says.
-However, if you lose fluid, experience progressive bleeding or have a fever greater than 101 degrees Fahrenheit, let your doctor know.
+Discomfort at the amnio site is among the normal and anticipated amniocentesis side effects, but it’s important to monitor yourself for further signs of complications.
+If you lose fluid, experience progressive bleeding or have a fever over 101 degrees Fahrenheit, let your doctor know right away.